RichardDavy84/Website/content/courses/Excursions into Biostatistics/1_Biostatistics---Wait.-What!.md

 weight: 1
 ---

-I have prepared some {{< staticref "courses/Excursions into Biostatistics/Biostatistics---Wait.-What!.pdf" "newtab" >}} Lecture Slides {{< /staticref >}} for this session.
+I have prepared some {{< staticref "courses/Excursions-into-Biostatistics/Biostatistics---Wait.-What!.pdf" "newtab" >}} Lecture Slides {{< /staticref >}} for this session.
 Unfortunately, they are in pdf format, so you will have to download them straight to your PC.